+The MAT is a blended program.
 A majority of MAT classes are held online.
-In-school placements and student-teaching practicums take place in local schools with both mentor teachers and faculty supervision.
+Low-residency required for in-school placements and student-teaching practicums within the Orono, ME or Portland, ME surrounding areas, with both mentor teachers and faculty supervision.

 No matter your education career goals, the MAT from UMaine will help you achieve them.
 Our alumni teach subjects ranging from social studies to English to math and science at schools throughout Maine and beyond.
 We prepare passionate teachers to make a difference in their communities and in the lives of their students.

-APPLICATION INFORMATIONApplications are processed through UMaine’s Graduate School.
-A bachelor’s degree, 3.0 GPA, three letters of recommendation, and passing Praxis Core score are required for admission to the MAT program.
-Applications are accepted on a rolling or ongoing basis.When you are ready to apply, please first review these Application Instructions.
-Then, complete your online application here.For additional information regarding admission to this program, please contact: Bryan Silverman, Lecturer in Curriculum, Assessment and Instruction (207.581.3651, email@example.com)
+Application MaterialsWhen you are ready to apply, please first review these application instructions.
+Then, complete your online application along with three letters of recommendation.For additional information regarding admission to this program, please contact: Bryan Silverman, Lecturer in Curriculum, Assessment and Instruction (207.581.3651, firstname.lastname@example.org)